Last updated on October 5th, 2018 at 03:30 pm

 It’s always great to have an early start to avoid the heat of the day

 If you are in town for 2 days you may want to organise a day (or half-day) tour in the desert.
 It would be such a pity to miss out.
 Also, the trip to the north of Qatar is an interesting option, different from the usual touristic route.

 In addition to the activities of Doha in one day, I would suggest spending the second evening/night at the Katara Cultural Village, very popular with the locals during the weekend.
 As an alternative, you can check, especially in summer, the Souq Al Wakrah where you can have a swim too.

 Before any trip have a look at the Tourism board official site where you can find everything that’s happening in Qatar during the stay (there are amazing art exhibitions on a regular basis).

 You have 3 main areas where you can stay in Doha:

-In the city centre I stayed at the Al Mirqab Souq Waqif Boutique Hotel.
+In the city centre, I stayed at the Al Mirqab Souq Waqif Boutique Hotel.
 This is in the perfect location, right in the core of the city, in the middle of the Souq Waqif.

 This Hotel is actually based on many premises around the market, all refurbished in a typical Arabian style.
 The swimming pool is just perfect and very handy too, fantastic for cooling down between attractions.
-I will definitely go back here, best location for a one night stay in Qatar.
+I will definitely go back here, the best location for a one night stay in Qatar.

 An alternative is the Mercure Grand Hotel, when the special deal is on this accommodation is the best value of the year.
 It’s meters away from the market and with a nice pool too.